 - Photography10 Best Photoshop Actions With Cool Art Effects for PortraitsMarie Gardiner

-- Photography15 Fab Fashion Photography Actions and Presets (for 2018)Marie Gardiner
+- Photography15 Best Fashion Photography Actions and Presets for Photoshop and LightroomMarie Gardiner

 - Photoshop ActionsPhotoshop in 60 Seconds: How to Create a Vibrant Duotone ActionMelody Nieves